gunnzolder/jabra-blaster-server/README.md

 * Run `npm install` to install the dependencies;
 * Run `node server.js` to run the server, do not close the window.

-Server will be listening to a :3000 port, Data Blaster is activated by `?seconds=<time-in-seconds>` query, e.g. `localhost:3000/?seconds=10`
+Server will be listening to a :3000 port, Data Blaster is activated by `?seconds=<time-in-seconds>&url=http://path/to/endpoint` query, e.g. `localhost:3000/?seconds=10&url=http://google.com`

 Amount of requests sent will be displayed in the server console.